 Selecting the Right Type of Cloth System

-Choosing which cloth system to buy is a big decision, especially since it is meant to be a long-term investment.
-There are a lot of choices out there when it comes to cloth, and we wanted to get to the bottom of it, no pun intended.
-We cover this topic in more detail in our Buying Advice article.
+Choosing which cloth system to buy is a big decision, especially since it is likely a long-term investment.
+There are a lot of choices when it comes to cloth, and we wanted to get to the bottom of it, no pun intended.
+We cover this in more detail in our Buying Advice article.

-There are three major types of cloth systems, but as we explain below, we recommend you focus on the pocket diapers and hybrid all-in-two types.
+There are three major types of cloth systems, but we recommend you focus on the pocket diapers and hybrid all-in-two types.
 Read on to see why.

 Bottom line: pass on the all-in-one systems.
-If your daycare center or babysitter needs something simpler than your normal cloth system, we recommend you consider a quality green disposable diaper like Bambo Nature or Earth's Best for these occasions.
+If your daycare center or babysitter needs something simpler than your normal cloth system, we recommend you consider a quality green disposable diaper like Bambo Nature or Nature Babycare for these occasions.

-Bottom line: Pocket diaper systems are one of our two favorite types of cloth systems, and we frankly recommend you narrow down your selection to either a pocket diaper system or one of the well-performing all-in-two Hybrid systems described below (or a combination of the two).
+Bottom line: Pocket diaper systems are one of our two favorite types of cloth systems, and we recommend narrowing your selection down to either a pocket diaper system or an all-in-two hybrid system described below (or a combination of the two).

-Bottom line: the all-in-two hybrid cloth diapering systems along with pocket diapers are our two favorite cloth approaches.
-Hybrids have the advantage of offering low lifetime cost and strong performance.
+Bottom line: the all-in-two hybrid cloth diapering systems along with pocket diapers are our favorite two cloth varieties.
+Hybrids have the advantage of low lifetime cost and strong performance.
 Our Best Value Award winner, the Flip Hybrid, is a fantastic hybrid diapering system and one we recommend without hesitation.
 We were pleasantly surprised to find that the Flip Hybrid's Stay Dry Insert offered the very best absorbency performance of any cloth system we tested.

-For more detailed information on the full range of cloth systems available today, take a look at our Cloth Diaper Buying Advice article.
+For more detailed information on the full range of cloth systems, take a look at our Cloth Diaper Buying Advice article.

 Criteria for Evaluation

-More than any other performance factor, absorbency is the one most critical to preventing diaper rash.
+More than any other performance factor, absorbency is the most critical for preventing diaper rash.
 Ongoing moisture next to baby's skin creates the perfect environment for diaper rash city.
 All modern diapers, whether disposable or cloth, are designed to wick moisture away from baby's skin and lock it into an absorbent core material.
 Disposable diapers, even green diapers like Honest Company Diaper rely on a petrochemical called Super Absorbent Polymer (SAP) as their key ingredient to absorb and lock-away moisture.
-Instead, cloth systems use an absorbent insert made of one or various combinations of cloth materials, such as stay-dry synthetics, cotton, hemp, and bamboo.
-Some inserts incorporate quite sophisticated layering designs, incorporating a synthetic top layer next to baby's skin offering nice wicking performance with naturally absorbent fabrics underneath to form the inner core which gets saturated.
+Instead, cloth systems use an absorbent insert made of one or various combinations of cloth materials like stay-dry synthetics, cotton, hemp, and bamboo.
+Some inserts incorporate sophisticated layering designs, with a synthetic top layer next to baby's skin for wicking performance with naturally absorbent fabrics underneath to form the inner core that gets saturated.

-We put each diaper system through tests to find out how effective they were at drawing moisture away from the inner surface and holding it in the absorbent layer within.
-We also tested them on babies day and night over more than a year to discover which ones could hold better than others.
+We put each system through tests to find out how effective they were at drawing moisture away from the inner surface and holding it in the absorbent layer.
+We also tested them on babies day and night over more than a year to discover which could hold liquid better.